 I am pleased to hear that your authority agreed to wait for the extra assessments as, whilst the timescales do matter for efficient and timely completion of EHC Plans, an EHC Plan that doesn't have the necessary detail is not much help for planning or making decisions about your daughter's next placement.

-In both these example EHC Plans, the outcomes in section E are all very focused on preparing for adulthood and developing independence and self help skills, and, whilst set out differently, contain detail of the overall aim, and the smaller steps that will be worked towards to achieve that aim.
+Section B must identify all of your daughter's special educational needs.
+The outcomes in section E should focus on preparing for adulthood and developing independence and self-help skills, and, whilst set out differently, contain detail of the overall aim, and the smaller steps that will be worked towards to achieve that aim.
 Outcomes in an EHC Plan are intended to be SMART (specific, measurable, achievable, realistic and time-bound), and to set out the difference or benefit that will be made to your daughter by the provision that is in place.
-So, rather than saying that she will develop self help skills, the outcomes should be clear about what your daughter will be able to do and when it is anticipated that the support will enable her to do.
+So, rather than saying that she will develop self-help skills, the outcomes should be clear about what your daughter will be able to do and when it is anticipated that the support will enable her to do.
 Each outcome must then have appropriate provision set out in the EHC Plan that will help her to achieve this.

 Don't forget your local Information, Advice and Support (IAS) Service, which used to be known as Parent Partnership.
 They should be able to help you check that an EHC Plan is sufficiently detailed.
-IPSEA has a helpful checklist for checking an EHC Plan on the website at: https://www.ipsea.org.uk/file-manager/SENlaw/ipsea-ehc-plan-checklist-2015-april.pdf
+IPSEA has a helpful checklist for checking an EHC Plan on their website at: https://www.ipsea.org.uk/what-an-ehc-plan-contains

 After a long battle, we have now an up to date Educational Psychology and Occupational Therapy (OT) report to inform the EHCP.
 My daughter is 18 and in her last year at a special school.
 The OT report has made recommendations that 18 x 1 hr sessions be put in place to train staff to deliver a program and the LA have agreed.
 I have just found out that the school are now responsible for going out to tender for the OT provision.